 There is a dual system of drainage in Haringey with rainwater being dealt with through surface water drainage systems and foul water from households and businesses through a separate foul water system.
-Misconnections, where households and businesses connect drainage to surface water drainage systems rather than foul water systems are a long-standing problem for the Borough and the result is a negative impact on water quality in water courses such as the Moselle Brook that flows through Lordship Recreation Ground.
+Additionally, there are also combined sewers in parts of borough where the surface water and foul water are dealt within the same system.
+Misconnections are where households and businesses connect drainage to surface water drainage systems rather than foul or combined sewer systems.
+Misconnections are a long-standing problem for the Borough and results in a negative impact on water quality in watercourses such as the Moselle Brook that flows openly through Lordship Recreation Ground.

-Responsibility for water quality management and monitoring are divided between Thames Water and the Council.
+Responsibilities for water quality management and monitoring are divided between Thames Water and the Council.

-Thames Water is responsible for carrying out initial investigations to identify misconnections and for advising owners or occupiers that they have misconnected and need to connect to the appropriate system.
+Thames Water is responsible for carrying out an initial investigation to identify misconnections and for advising owners or occupiers that they have misconnected and need to connect to the appropriate system.
 However, where owners and occupiers do not respond, it becomes the responsibility of the Council to take action to enforce.